Laurence Cossé

 Laurence Cossé (born 1950 in Boulogne-Billancourt, France) is a French writer, who published mainly novels.

 She was first a journalist in the French newspaper Le Quotidien de Paris and then at the French public radio France Culture.
 Most of her novels were published by the French publishing house Gallimard.
 Her most famous novel to date, Le Coin du voile (1996), was translated as A Corner of the veil in American English (as well as in five other languages).

 Although she published one poetic novel (Les Chambres du Sud) and one historical novel (La Femme du premier ministre), most of her latest novels evoke the contemporary French society, often in a critical or ironical manner.
 She received in 2015 the "Grand Prix de littérature" of the Académie Française.

+Her 2016 novel La Grande Arche was adapted by Stéphane Demoustier into the 2025 drama film The Great Arch (L'Inconnu du Grande Arche).